 Note: In order to use the i10-Index authors must have a public Google Scholar profile (See: Google Scholar Citations).

-Scopus is a multidisciplinary database from Elsevier, referencing journal articles, books and chapters.
-Citation information goes back to 1996, however, data from 1970 are being added.
+Scopus is a multidisciplinary database from Elsevier, referencing journal articles, books and chapters back to 1823.
+Citation information goes back to 1996, however, data from 1970 is being added.

-Use Author Search to generate a Citation Overview and the Analyze author output page, to analyse the publishing output of an author or a group of matched authors using the h-index.
+Use Author Search to generate a Citation Overview and the Analyze author output page.
+This analyses the publishing output of an author or a group of matched authors using the h-index.

 The h-graph displays the h-index for a single author, multiple authors, or a group of selected documents.
 The h-index is based on the highest number of papers included that have had at least the same number of citations.

-Contact your Subject Librarian for access to SciVal.
+Contact your Subject Librarian for assistance with SciVal.

 As an author you can make your work more discoverable and visible by: